meshtastic/python/README.md

 * to run just unit tests: pytest -munit
 * to run just integration tests: pytest -mint
 * if you want to add another classification of tests, then look in pytest.ini
+* if you want to see the unit test code coverage: pytest --cov=meshtastic